travelpayouts/slate/source/includes/_hotelstatdata.md

 ## Request "Hotel's room photos (in a sprite)"

+The request returns a hotel's rooms photos from the database.

 Use this request to get a sprite with photos of rooms.

 > Sample request